dmprofe/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 user.sayHi(); // Hello!
 ```

+> ![t]- t: Method is a particular case of property
+>
+> We have seen with these examples that in JS methods are just like other
+> properties, only that they happen to point to a function.
+And functions
+> are in JS first class citizens, in fact they are a subtype of Objects
+> (non primitive).
+They are treated by reference, as seen in the examples.

 ```smart header="Object-oriented programming"
 When we write our code using objects to represent entities, that's called [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming), in short: "OOP".

 OOP is a big thing, an interesting science of its own.
 How to choose the right entities?
 How to organize the interaction between them?
 That's architecture, and there are great books on that topic, like "Design Patterns: Elements of Reusable Object-Oriented Software" by E. Gamma, R. Helm, R. Johnson, J. Vissides or "Object-Oriented Analysis and Design with Applications" by G. Booch, and more.
 ```
 ### Method shorthand

+> ![t] t: ES6/ES2015 addition

 There exists a shorter syntax for methods in an object literal: